 He held the receiver to his chest and waited for Margret to leave.

-“This is Dr. Foster,”
+“This is Dr. Foster.”

 “Dr. Foster, this is Dr. Alysulvun at Good Samaritan hospital.
-I regret you inform you that your brother Christopher has passed away.
+I regret you inform you that your brother, Christopher, has passed away.
 We require your presence to identify and claim the body.”

 “Uh, yes.
 Yes, of course.
 At the hospital?”

-“Okay, I'll be there.”
+“Okay, I'll be right there.”

-“So sorry for you loss Doctor Foster.”
+“So sorry for you loss, Dr. Foster.”

 Jeremy avoided particulars with Margaret and instructed her to cancel his appointments for the rest of the day.
-Then, like a zombie, he put one foot in front of the other until somehow found himself in the parking lot.
-The new car smell of his BMW M6 coup, failed to put a smile on his face for the first time since he drove it off the lot the week prior.
+Then, like a zombie, he put one foot in front of the other until somehow he found himself in the parking lot.
+For the first time since he’d driven it off the lot two weeks prior, the new car smell of his BMW M6 Coupe failed to put a smile on his face.
 Instead it just made him feel like an asshole.
 The only thing his brother Christopher had ever driven was a bicycle.
-How had he known he was gone?

 Jeremy turned the key and the engine purred to life.
-The drive down Cedar Oak and across Jefferson was carried out exclusively by habit.
-It wasn't until he reached Wilshire that he made the very sudden decision that he couldn't face his brother's dead identical face in his present state and would have to go home first to consolidate himself.
+The drive down Cedar Oak and across Jefferson was carried out exclusively by rote.
+It wasn't until he reached Wilshire that he made the very sudden decision that he couldn't face his identical brother's dead face in his present state.
+He knew would have to go home first, to consolidate himself.

-He looked in the mirror, at the face which until this afternoon was not solely his.
-He was tall and broad chested and handsome and alone.
-Where a life led with a little more – what?
-Vulernability?- would have secured a wife, he had only an ex-wife.
-No girl friend either and plenty of those in the ex column as well.
+He looked in the mirror at the face, which until this afternoon, had not been solely his.
+He was tall and broad-chested and handsome and alone.
+Where a life led with a little more – what? vulnerability? – would have secured him a wife, he had only an ex-wife.
+No girlfriend either, but there were plenty of those in the ‘ex’ column.
 Not even a cat.

 He flicked the light off.